vinz6751/autoexec-for-tos/README.md

 <full_program_path> <parameters>

 Spaces and tabs between program name and parameter are ignored.
-Les lignes vides sont ignor‚es.
+Les lignes vides sont ignorâ€šes.
 If you want messages during the execution add this line:
 *VERBOSE ON
 Or, to disable: